iqis/iqis/content/vitae.md

 - Develop interactive online learning course and practice contents on R and Python
 - Provide critical opinion in improving internal course editor

-#### Self
-Independent Consultant / Delaware Water Gap, PA / Oct 2018 -

-- Design and implement Google Search Ad 360 data ingestion
-- Shiny dashboards with Shiny, shinydashboard
-- Model on Google Play app rating

 #### Metaphor
-Master Generalist in Analytics / Garden City, NY / Oct 2017 - Sep 2018
+Master Generalist in Analytics / Garden City, NY / Nov 2017 - Sep 2018

-- Invented a method to attribute Amazon conversions from off-platform sources
-- Lead the team in market research and digital strategies for multiple clients in consumer goods
+- Lead team on market research and digital strategies for multiple clients in consumer goods manufacturing industry
-- Develop an integrated web traffic, e-commerce & search/display ad spending analytic platform using Google Search Ad 360, eBay Sell, Amazon MWS APIs, with Shiny and MySQL
+- Develop an integrated web traffic, e-commerce & ad spending reporting platform with Google Analytics, Google Search Ad 360, eBay Sell, Amazon MWS REST APIs, using Shiny and httr on a Linux server
+- Plan and conduct A/B testing on client websites, sharing results for improving creative designs and optimizing search and display buying
+- Product lifecycle analysis with sales and specification data to support client's effort in product planning & design
-- Ad hoc profiling, modeling and reporting on client data
+- Ad hoc data profiling, modeling and reporting on clients' request
-- Fractal attribution model
-- Statistical support to Operations as a data-driven advisor, suggesting KPIs and target values

 #### Universal McCann, IPG Mediabrands
 Senior Analyst, Performance Analytics / New York, NY / July - Oct 2017

-- Database schemas and data migration plans for two new clients with MS SQL Server
+- Database schemas and data migration plans with MS SQL Server
-- Client-specific ETL pipelines, quality assurance and Tableau dashboards
+- Client-specific ETL pipelines, quality assurance routines and Tableau dashboards
-- Version control and encapsulation solution for data preprocessing pipeline with R6 OO system
+- Version control and encapsulation solution for data preprocessing and exploratory analysis with R6 OO system
-- Internal memo on data manipulation, with R and SQL